So yeah, that happened.

 While this is still a tentative match with no conclusive date, soccer bloggers and online publishers are all buzzing with gossip that one of the world's biggest soccer brands, Real Madrid, will be coming to Los Angeles on August 1st, to play the home team.
 As part of the International Champions Cup, an annual soccer tournament to mix some of the biggest teams from across the world, Real Madrid will hope to finish on top of their group, allowing them to play the final in Miami on August 11th.
 Surely with Real Madrid having one of the largest sports fan base to span across the world, this will be a popular event.
 So make sure you reserve your tickets fast!

-The following is a guest post from Eric Halberg of SatelliteTV.net.
+The following is a guest article by Eric Halberg.

 If you are a relatively new fan of soccer, here is the lowdown on the hottest properties in the sport at the moment.
 David Beckham has made a massive contribution to increasing the global appeal of the game and that includes U.S.A., where audiences continue to grow watching teams like LA Galaxy perform.
 But Beckham is now becoming more of an ambassador than a top player, so here are some of the talented players you can currently enjoy watching.